mctools/mcpl/usage_cmdline.md

 ### Merging compatible files

-Using the `--merge` flag, it is possible to merge contents from a list of compatible files into a single new one.
+Using the `--merge` flag to `mcpltool`, it is possible to merge contents from a list of compatible files into a single new one.
 Here four existing files are merged, creating newfile.mcpl as a result:

 ```shell
 mcpltool --merge newfile.mcpl file1.mcpl file2.mcpl file3.mcpl file4.mcpl